Normalized solutions to mass supercritical Schr\"odinger equations with radial potentials: A blow-up analysis and proof of Theorem

-as $n\to \infty$ and $R$ is fixed.
-The divergence of the term \eqref{eq:non decay in Arn} follows directly from \eqref{eq:mass-convergence origin}, used with $s=2$.
 In all, taking the limit as ${n\to\infty}$ and keeping $R$ fixed results in a contradiction between \eqref{eq:decay in Arn} and \eqref{eq:non decay in Arn}.
 This implies that the sequence of Lagrange multipliers $\{\lambda_n\}$ must, in all cases, remain bounded since otherwise there would exist sequences of blow point which, as we have seen, lead to a contradiction.
 The proof is now finished. \end{proof}